MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/segoe-ui-symbol-font.md

 ---
 # Segoe MDL2 icons

-This article teaches you how to use the Segoe MDL2 icons and provides a list of the glyphs along with their unicode values and descriptive names as provided by the Segoe MDL2 Assets font.
+This article teaches you how to use the Segoe MDL2 icons and provides a list of glyphs along with their unicode values and descriptive names as provided by the Segoe MDL2 Assets font.

 **Important APIs**: